 Building a solid following with loyal fans takes time, creativity, and patience.
 Leverage your social posts and grab your fans' attention with these tips:

-- Comment on posts and get discussions going among your followers, move the discussion across social platforms, and show your fun side, not just business.
+- Comment on posts and get discussions going among your followers.
+Interact on social platforms and show your fun side, not just business.

 - Ask questions.
 Don't make it all about promoting your event; show a real interest in your users.

 - Switch up what you share to keep your content fresh.
-Consider running a photo caption contest and give away tickets to your event.
+Consider running a photo caption contest or a giveaway for tickets to your event.

-Images attract attention.
-Use a short post with an image to redirect people to your Facebook event or your Brown Paper Tickets event page.
+Images of people, stories, and reels attract attention and tap into the algorithm.
+Use these to redirect people to your Facebook event and/or your Brown Paper Tickets event page.

-Post links with clever, short statements that allude to content being linked to, but don’t completely give it away.
+Post clever, short statements that allude to the content being linked to, but don’t completely give it away.

 Clever writing will get more engagement.
-Be specific, pithy, and have fun with it.
+Be specific and have fun with it.

 😑 “We are putting on a comedy show tonight and we hope you make it!”